 You can see the trilliums’ three bracts (since they are attached to the flowering stem, they are bracts, not leaves) and the dropping flower of a Catesby’s trillium.
 You can also see how the petals curve back towards the stem (Trillium catesbaei, Melanthiaceae)

 We started hiking down a gentle slope along a stream and I kept my eyes out for the triple bracts.
 I was surprised to find a Catesby’s trillium fairly quickly.
 Then I saw another and another!
 During the whole hike, the only trilliums I saw were Catesby’s trilliums.
 It reminds of a common refrain for plants: they can be regionally rare but locally abundant.
-Catesby’s trillium is only found in seven counties in Tennessee, and in five states in total (Alabama, Georgia, North Carolina, South Carolina and Tennessee) (U of Tennessee Herbarium: Trillium catesbaei; US Forest Service Wildflowers: Trillium catesbaei).
+Catesby’s trillium is only found in seven counties in Tennessee, and in five states in total (Alabama, Georgia, North Carolina, South Carolina and Tennessee) (University of Tennessee Herbarium: Trillium catesbaei; US Forest Service Wildflowers: Trillium catesbaei).

 Young flowers of Catesby’s trillium have white petals.
 As the flowers age, the petals become more pink (Trillium catesbaei, Melanthiaceae)